Texas Cooking Logo

 Beef Rouladen (Rindsrouladen)

-This is one of our recipes that celebrates the heritage of German settlers in the Central Texas Hill Country.
+Rouladen is one of our recipes that celebrates the heritage of German settlers in the Central Texas Hill Country.
 Rouladen may not be one of your "quick-and-easy" dishes but, boy, is it good!
+This recipe is easily doubled for more guests or heartier appetites.
+Serve this with boiled potatoes and red cabbage.

 • 2 pounds top round steak (may be a few ounces shy of 2 pounds)